Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Experimental Evaluation

 \subsection{Experimental Setup}

-All experiments were conducted using a direct implementation of the \textproc{SimulateVerifierForAllCertificates()} algorithm together with the dynamic computation graph construction described in \cref{sec:improvements_on_feasiblegraph} and the implementation details outlined in the preceding section.
+All experiments were conducted using a direct implementation of improved \textproc{IsAcceptedOnFootmarks()} within the original \textproc{SimulateVerifierForAllCertificates()} algorithm, incorporating the improved feasible graph construction described in \cref{sec:improvements_on_feasiblegraph} and the implementation details outlined in the preceding section.
 The transition function $\delta$ was provided explicitly as a function, and computation graph components were generated dynamically on demand.

-For each problem instance, the simulator constructs the corresponding computation graph, refines the feasible graph, and determines acceptance or rejection by exhaustively simulating all valid certificates within the specified bounds.
+For each problem instance, the simulator constructs the corresponding footmarks graph with the improved feasible graph, and determines acceptance or rejection by exhaustively simulating all valid certificates within the specified polynomial-time bounds.

-We emphasize that the purpose of these experiments is not to demonstrate practical efficiency, but to validate the correctness and structural properties of the proposed construction.
+We emphasize that the purpose of these experiments is not to demonstrate practical efficiency, but to validate the correctness and structural properties of the proposed construction in polynomial time, even though the polynomial degree is notably high.